M-J-Hooper/EnrichJS/README.md

 # EnrichJS
-A library for enriching JavaScript objects and arrays with change-tracking, event, and undo/redo functionality.
+A library for "enriching" JavaScript objects and arrays with change-tracking, event, and undo/redo functionality.

 For example, consider this JavaScript object:
 ```js